UCBerkeleySETI/breakthrough/GBT/README.md

 #### Background reading

-In addition to the Python links above (particularly the filterbank reader and ML code), the following may be useful:
+In addition to the links above, the following may be useful:
 * AstroPy - a Python library for astronomy: http://www.astropy.org/ - particularly of relevance here are:
   * [Representing and converting between astronomical coordinate systems](http://docs.astropy.org/en/stable/coordinates/index.html)
   * [Manipulating times and dates](http://docs.astropy.org/en/stable/time/index.html)